Front End Engineering Design is split into two phases. At the completion of each phase there is a go/no-go decision to be made.

 • Preliminary plant layout

 • Equipment Scopes

 • Installation Scopes

 • Preliminary suppliers list

-The FEED process is developed with the close help and cooperation of the client to achieve the required plant design
+For the FEED process to be successful it is necessary to develop the project with the close help and cooperation of the client.

 Tasks typically include: